 Joshua D. Roth

-represents entities and individuals in a diverse range of complex white collar, regulatory, and commercial litigation matters.
-Mr. Roth also represents entities and individuals in investigations and enforcement actions by various federal and state government authorities.
-Mr. Roth counsels clients on the Foreign Corrupt Practices Act and related anti-corruption laws, representing entities and individuals in connection with investigations, anti-corruption due diligence for acquisitions, underwritings, and financings, and designing and implementing anti-corruption compliance programs for businesses in various industries.
+is a partner in Fried Frank's White Collar Defense, Regulatory Enforcement & Investigations and Commercial Litigation Practices.
+Mr. Roth represents entities and individuals in a diverse range of complex white collar, regulatory, and commercial litigation matters, including investigations and enforcement actions by various federal and state government authorities.
+Mr. Roth also counsels clients on the Foreign Corrupt Practices Act (“FCPA”) and related anti-corruption laws, representing entities and individuals in connection with investigations and internal reviews, anti-corruption due diligence for transactions, and designing and implementing anti-corruption compliance programs.
 Mr. Roth also litigates corporate matters and business disputes in state and federal courts.

 A representative sample of Mr. Roth's representations include: